Hand-lettered sign with the words 'CONSEQUENCES' in white on a black background, decorated with small wheat stalk graphics.

 The storytelling strand, led by Sita Brahmachari, supports participants to shape narratives about belonging, identity, and landscape.
 These stories – personal, mythological, poetic are illustrated by Nick Hayes and woven into a larger written and illustrated artwork.
 Musician Douglas Dare collects voices, sounds, and field recordings.
 These fragments are layered into a new composition.
 The soundscape accompanies the unveiling of the giant, transforming the site into a living ritual of folk art and community.

-The final Consequences Giant, at least 30 x 40 metres is rigged by climbers onto a cliff or hillside for an audience of thousands.
+The final Consequences Giant, originally 30 x 40 metres is rigged by climbers onto a cliff or hillside for an audience of thousands.

 Because all communities deserve to feel giant and all landscapes have a unique story to tell… where will the next giant appear?